isobelthompson/nhsbsa-digital-playbook/src/data-visualisation/power-bi/best-practices/workspaces.md

     Workforce Transformation - WT

 <ins> Product level </ins>
 If your workspace’s primary purpose is delivering a product, and Development, Testing and Production workspaces are being used for your team, the domain name should be prefixed with DEV, TEST or PROD respectively.
 The name of the product will then follow, for example, ‘TEST eDen’ or ‘PROD NHS Jobs’.

+## Power BI Best Practices